stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Štěpán Jabůrek.
-I am a master´s student at the Institue of Political Studies at Charles University.
-I am currently a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University on projects dealing with quantum social science and economcis of crime respecrtively.
+I am a master´s student at the [Institute of Political Studies](https://ips.fsv.cuni.cz/) at Charles University.
+I am currently a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University.

 My own substantive research interests revolve around international cooperation and political communication.
 Methodologically, I am interested in computational text analysis in political research and statistical modeling.